wp-cli/restful/bin/readme-stubs/using.md

 ```
 # The `--path=<path>` global parameter tells WP-CLI to interact with a WordPress install at a given path.
+# Because this is a stock WordPress install, you see the posts, pages, and other resources you'd expect to see.
 $ wp --path=/srv/www/wordpress-develop.dev/src rest
 usage: wp rest attachment <command>
    or: wp rest category <command>